eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 ### All-way-stop when 'off'

 By setting junction (node) attribute `rightOfWay="allwayStop"`, when building / editing the network file, the behavior when switched off will correspond to that of junction type `allway_stop`.

+!!! note
+    Traffic lights with `tlType="NEMA"` will default to `allwayStop` behavior when switched off.
+To change this, the attribute `rightOfWay="mixedPriority"` can be used.

 # Tools for Importing TLS Programs